isomerpages/govtech-stp/_vaccinated-travel-lane/conditions.md

 <div id="after"></div>

-#### For travellers entering Singapore with effect from 18 October 2021, 2359hrs
+#### For travellers entering Singapore with effect from 18 October 2021, 2359 hours

 <ol style="font-size:20px;">
 	<li style="font-size:20px; list-style-type:decimal;"> A Vaccinated Travel Pass (VTP) is valid for a single entry into Singapore.
 Such entry must be during the approved period stated in the VTP approval.</li>